rdwyse/TechPT/TechPT - 2024.09.16 - Data Management Documentation.md

   - This correction will need to be noted in the methods section and graphically represented.
   - Mastery criteria were actually met a few trial blocks before the session was concluded.
   - The directions delivered by the caregiver would have been different if the correct phase was set.
 Although, there is overlap in the directions delivered by both caregivers.

+  #### 2024.09.16 Error Addendum

+  While tabulating date for Case2, it was identified that there were no 2_t2 trials for Case2.
+Upon review of the previous edit an error was made while reviewing the research notes.
+The date of the research note was for the 2024.08.14 session, not the current 2024.08.09 Session.
+The note referenced 9 AM and the current session was at 9 AM as well in combination of the reference to "check caregiver" the note was misinterpreted.

+  - Action:
+    - Sort by timedatestamp and searched for `hfvedav993`
+    - Identified session start at instanceID `aayf1gemmr` and session stop at instanceID `hfvedav993`.
+    - REVERTED **CaregiverID** from `Case3` to `Case2` for **Cells E430:E465** (36 entries).

 ### Mastery Criteria Review Based on 8029hmvgjh Note
 - Action: